-- The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.
+- The WordPress repository currently makes available thousands of free plugins, themes, and widgets to WordPress users.

 WordPress Market Share

 (WordPress [hosted] monthly uniques.
-Source: Automattic.com)
+Source: http://automattic.com/about)

-Consider the following figures on WordPress:
+Consider the following WP usage stats:

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress usage stats.
+(WP CMS usage statistics.
 Source: trends.builtwith.com/cms)

 (WordPress Market Share.
 Source: w3techs.com)